Dasudian/dsd_docs/dsd-dsdb/concepts/crosswalk.md

 For more detailed descriptions of the DSDB terms mentioned in this section see our [Glossary of Terms](/dsdb/concepts/glossary.md).

-## InfluxQL and SQL
+## DSDBQL and SQL

-InfluxQL is an SQL-like query language for interacting with DSDB.
+DSDBQL is an SQL-like query language for interacting with DSDB.
 It has been lovingly crafted to feel familiar to those coming from other SQL or SQL-like environments while also providing features specific to storing and analyzing time series data.

-InfluxQL's `SELECT` statement follows the form of an SQL `SELECT` statement:
+DSDBQL's `SELECT` statement follows the form of an SQL `SELECT` statement:

 ```sql
 SELECT <stuff> FROM <measurement_name> WHERE <some_conditions>